By Victor Moore:

 In 1967 Lamar established one of the first franchises for Honest Charlie.
 Based in Marietta, an affluent suburb of Atlanta, it was one of the first speed shops in Georgia.
 The following year he sold the building and the franchise and purchased R&L Automotive in Steve Street, Doraville, Georgia.
 There he established Lamar Walden Automotive, which has remained at this location since.

 Lamar was at the height of his powers in 1976 when the NHRA voted him driver of the year, engine builder of the year and car builder of the year.
 During that season he won 31 Pro Stock races while competing in NHRA, IHRA and AHRA—an epic achievement.
 Later, in 2012, he was inducted into the East Coast Dragtimes Hall of fame.

 A positive and helpful man, he understood the power of alliances and by introducing his son Rob to the craft he created a formidable force in high performance engine building.
 Always accessible to his customers and acquaintances, they would listen intently while absorbing his creamy, eloquent southern tones.
 These contagious qualities were embedded at his center, and in his company one often felt it akin to catching up with an old friend—never a better way to spend time.
 On the topic of Atlanta’s chronic traffic conditions he would confide, “I can leave at 5 or I can leave at 7 – either way I arrive home at the same time.”

 As anticipated, his business operations continue in the capable hands of Lamar’s son Rob (43), who has been integral to the firm since 1991.

-Lamar, who pioneered a great engine tuning era for the car enthusiast, will be remembered fondly, and to his wife Linda and his son Rob we send our sincere condolences.
+Lamar, who pioneered a great engine tuning era for the car enthusiast, will be remembered fondly, and to his wife Linda and his son Rob and family, we send our sincere condolences.